Pattern Formation for Fat Robots with Memory: Conclusion

 \section{Conclusion}

 We studied the Pattern Formation problem for a system of $n$ autonomous fat robots of unit disk size in the classical model where all robots have a small persistent memory.
 We described an algorithm that solves the Pattern Formation problem and works under the fully synchronous model and under obstructed visibility.
-Our algorithm solves the Pattern Formation problem in $O(n) + O(q \log n)$ rounds, where $q > 0$ is related to leader election, which takes $O(q \log n)$ rounds with probability at least $1-n^{-q}$.
+Our algorithm solves the Pattern Formation problem in $O(n) + O(q \log n)$ rounds with probability at least $1 - n^{-q}$.
 The Pattern Formation problem uses $O(1)$ memory space.
 As a by-product, we also solve the Mutual Visibility problem in our model.

 For future work, it is interesting to extend our algorithm to the semi-synchronous and asynchronous setting.
 Furthermore, it is interesting to extend our algorithm to solve the Pattern Formation problem in $O(n)$ time complexity, which requires removing the Leader Election phase.